awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-an-organizational-trail-by-using-the-aws-cli.md

 To create an organization trail that applies to all regions, add the `--is-organization-trail` and `--is-multi-region-trail` options\.

 **Note**
-When you create or update an organization trail with the AWS CLI, you must use an AWS CLI profile in the management account with sufficient permissions\.
+When you create or update an organization trail with the AWS CLI, you must use an AWS CLI profile in the management account or delegated administrator account with sufficient permissions\.

 The following example creates an organization trail that delivers logs from all regions to an existing bucket named `my-bucket`: